Animation

 An animation is a series of pictures put together to produce a video clip.
 It can be used to display the evolution of an ongoing task to the user.
 This makes such tasks less boring.
 For example, making a copy of a CD is usually a long process that can take minutes.
 To let the user know when such a task is being performed, you can display an animation.

+Microsoft Windows provides a few small animations you can use for your applications.
 If you need an animation other than those supplied, you may have to create it.
-Visual C++ is not the place to create an animation.
+Microsoft Visual C++ is not the place to create an animation.
 You may need a graphics software to do this.

 To use a regular animation, the video must be a standard Microsoft Windows audio/video format: Audio Video Interleaved or AVI.
 Therefore, it must be a file with the avi extension.
 If the file has both audio and video, only the video part would be considered.

-Animation Control and Properties
+Getting an Animation Control

 class CControlsDlg : public CDialog